Psychosocial hazard mitigation

 Examples of how roles and expectations may be a psychosocial hazard include:

-• scenarios where workers do not have clear guidelines on the tasks they are expected to do (and not do)
+• Scenarios where workers don’t have clear guidelines on the tasks they are expected to do or not do

-• expectations within a role that undermine one another (e.g., being expected to provide good customer service, but also to not spend a long time with customers)
+• Expectations within a role that undermine one another.
+This can include providing good customer service, while not spending a long time with customers

-Putting clear leadership and expectations on the agenda provides materials to help you facilitate a conversation with employees about what they need to do their job well.
+Putting clear leadership and expectations on the agenda helps you have a conversation about what employees need to do their job well.
 Performance management and Supporting employee success can help you work with individuals on their specific role and expectations.
 There are many additional ideas in Evidence-based actions for clear leadership and expectations.

 Supervision